c71n93/eo-mlir-test/README.md

 to generate parser.
 Then easily traverse this AST and generate MLIR.
 2. Use ready-made `xmir` files to travers them and generate MLIR.

-*We need to decide which is more correct to use*
+*We need to decide which approach is more correct to use*

 ### 2. Design high-level EO dialect for MLIR
 MLIR provides a powerful declaratively specification mechanism via TableGen; a generic language with tooling to maintain